idelchi/aggr/README.md

 ## Features

-* Pack multiple files and directories into a single, human-readable archive.
+* Pack multiple files and directories into a single text archive.
 * Unpack archives, restoring the original directory structure.
-* Filter files by size, name, and path using glob and `.gitignore`-style patterns.
+* Filter files by size, extension, and path using glob + `.gitignore`-style patterns.
-* Support for `.aggrignore` files for project-specific ignore rules.
+* Supports a project `.aggrignore` (and a user-level one in your OS config dir).
-* Automatically excludes binary files, hidden files, and common VCS/build directories by default.
+* Skips binary files automatically and, by default, hidden files and common VCS/build dirs.

 ## Installation